uclnlp/jack/README.md

 [summaries][tf_summaries] to a provided path (here `.tb/fastqa`).
 Your summaries are automatically fetched in the train loop, so all you need to do is write them in your TF model code.

-A copy of the model is written into the `reader_dir` directory after each training epoch when performance improves.
+A copy of the model is written into the `save_dir` directory after each training epoch when performance improves.
 These can be loaded using the commands below or see e.g.
 [the showcase notebook][showcase].